NREL/PRAS/docs/src/SystemModel_HDF5_spec.md

 An optional parameter is available to set the initial state of borrowed load for the unit:

- - `initialborrowedload`, as 64-bit floats representing the initial percentage borrowed load for the unit [0.0, 1.0], for each demandresponse unit, expressed in percentage of energycapacity at timestep 1.
+ - `initialborrowedload`, as 64-bit floats representing the initial borrowed load for the unit as a fraction [0.0, 1.0] of energy capacity at timestep 1, for each demand response unit.

 #### `interfaces` group